OlgaSuvorova/TestExercise/README.md

 About Client:
 Client sends one or more "get" requests to the server http://localhost:8080/.
 Sending can be performed by using the following command in Erlang shell: client:send(RequestCount).
 RequestCount - number of requests you need to send.
-Server responses are displyed on the same Erlang shell.
+Server responses are displayed on the same Erlang shell.